westhouseproject/westhouse-dashboard/README.md

 # Westhouse Dashboard

-Be sure create a `config.js` file inside the `src` directory, with the following file content:
+Be sure to create a `config.js` file inside the `src` directory, with the following file content:

 ```javascript
 // Be sure to replace `HOST NAME HERE` with an actual host name.